samsmithnz/RepoGenerator/README.md

 # RepoGenerator
-Code used to simulate a giant repo full of source code
+Code used to simulate a giant repo full of (random text) source code.
+Useful if you need to simulate a large repo.